2023 EDIT: While this post was mostly about how to migrate from Crashplan to a proper backup, it's still very relevant on how to do 3-2-1 backups.

 I have 5TB of data stored at Backblaze, if I put that on their B2 service it would cost >$300/year instead of $60.
 I’ll pass.

-As such, the cost effective sweet-spot is everything bellow 1TB.
+As such, the cost-effective sweet-spot is everything below 1TB.

 But I like Arq Backups and their inherent flexibility so much that if I’d ever find myself on the 5TB+ tier, I’d probably still use Arq client and set up a NAS on a remote location.
 Backups are completely encrypted, and I’d keep the flexibility of choice.
 Mind you that an 8TB NAS goes for $400 so BackBlaze home, cost-effective, is probably still a better choice.

 Thanks for the input, Mike!

 You should probably check Timeshift.
 But one of my favourite things about Linux is being able to do something like this one-liner:

 dd bs=1M if=/dev/sda | \ pv -c | \ gzip | \ ssh -i ~/.ssh/remote.key [email protected] \ "split -b 2048m -d \ - /cygdrive/d/backup-`hostname -s`.img.gz"

 dd bs=1M if=/dev/sda copies and converts (called dd because cc was already in use by the C compiler) the whole device on sda with a block size of 1M